Developer guide - Part 1: Distributing ROS apps with snaps

 snapcraft is the tool we need to build snaps.

-If we installed snapcraft from Debian previously, we will have to uninstall it, the Debian package is no longer updated.
+If we installed snapcraft as a .deb package previously, we will have to uninstall it, the Debian package is no longer updated.
 To do so, just run:

 sudo apt remove snapcraft --purge